Noah Monteiro: 2017–2020: National champion in Portugal

 Monteiro began competitive kart racing in 2017, contesting national championships in Portugal, aged seven.
 He finished sixth on debut in the Micro Max category of the Troféu Rotax Portugal that year—driving an FA Kart chassis—as well as claiming twelfth in the Cadete class of the Taça de Portugal.
-He joined his father's "Skywalker Young Guns" programme in 2018, remaining in Cadete as he finished thirteenth the Open de Portugal and eighth in the Portuguese Championship.
+(Note: lit.
+'Cadet', for drivers aged six to 10.)
+He joined his father's Skywalker Young Guns development programme in 2018 and remained in Cadete, where he finished thirteenth the Open de Portugal and eighth in the Portuguese Championship.
 He retired from the final of the Taça de Portugal in a multi-kart collision involving Maria Germano Neto, (Note: Did not finish, but was classified thirteenth.) before claiming runner-up to her in the Troféu Bridgestone.

 Monteiro narrowly finished runner-up to Germano in the 2019 Portuguese Championship, further claiming back-to-back victories at Viana do Castelo ahead of Christian Costoya on his return to the Troféu Rotax, third in the Copa Rotax España, and fifth in the Open de Portugal.
-He opened his 2020 campaign in Juvenil with his maiden title at the Open de Portugal, before winning the Portuguese Championship, where he had been disqualified from the fourth round before an appeal saw him claim the title.
+He opened his 2020 campaign in Juvenil with his maiden title at the Open de Portugal, (Note: lit.
+'Juvenile', for drivers aged eight to 12.) before winning the Portuguese Championship, where he had been disqualified from the fourth round before an appeal saw him claim the title.
 He was further awarded the Prémio Ética by the FPAK.
 (Note: lit.
 'Fair-Play Award') He made his debut in international competition that year at the IAME Winter Cup in Valencia, claiming twentieth in X30 Mini.